 Born in Wales, Professor Griffiths-Baker was educated at Haberdashers’ Monmouth School for Girls and, subsequently, at Cardiff University, where she graduated with an LL.B.
 Honours degree.
 She then completed an LL.M. in International Commercial Law at the University of Bristol before undertaking the legal practice course and later winning a scholarship to study for her Ph.D.

-With over twenty-four years’ experience in higher education, Janine has taught in the fields of criminal law, property law, the law of evidence and legal ethics, and supervised research students in these areas.
+With over twenty-five years’ experience in higher education, Janine has taught in the fields of criminal law, property law, the law of evidence and legal ethics, and supervised research students in these areas.
 She has a particular interest in legal ethics and the professional regulation of the legal profession, frequently providing advice to national and international bodies on regulatory issues and training, her work in this field receiving wide recognition.
 She was appointed Professor of Law at the age of 36.

 In 2015, given her extensive academic experience, leadership and programme development, she was made a Principal Fellow of the Higher Education Academy.
 Since 2010, she has also been a member of the International Advisory Board for the Journal of Legal Ethics